-Most commentators see in the Parable of the Leaven a positive message of the growth of the church.
-Martin Collins, however, shows that they have it exactly backward—Jesus' parable is a warning of internal corruption!
+Most commentators see this parable as a positive message of the growth of the church.
+However, deeper study shows that they have it exactly backward!

 Matthew 13 contains more parables than any other chapter in the Gospels.
 What many fail to realize is that they are related in theme and organized to teach Christians specific lessons.
-Martin Collins explains that they provide a prophetic summary of the development of the church.
+Martin Collins explains that they provide a prophetic summary of the de. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.